-If you've ever wondered, "did my partner love their ex more than me?" you're not alone.
-We've all had that moment of curiosity regarding a partner's past life, who they've dated, and how serious or unserious it may have been.
-Not only is it interesting to think about your partner's life before they met you, but questions can also come about due to insecurity, as you wonder whether or not the ex will come back into the picture.
+If you've ever wondered if your partner loved their ex more than you, you're not alone.
+We've all had that moment of curiosity regarding a partner's past, who they've dated, and how serious or not serious it may have been.
+Not only is it interesting to think about your partner's life before they met you, but questions can also come about due to insecurity, as you wonder whether or not their ex will come back into the picture.

 If your mind is more focused on the former, then you're a-OK.
-It's fine to ask questions about your partner's ex, and what their past relationships were like.
-But if you find yourself comparing, or worrying unduly about this mystery person, that's when you should take a step back and consider why you're so hung up.
+It's fine to ask questions about your partner's history, and what their old relationships were like.
+But if you find yourself comparing, or worrying unduly about this mysterious person, that's when you should take a step back and consider why you're so hung up.

 1. They've Introduced You To Their Family

-The best thing to do, when trying to ascertain whether or not your relationship is healthy, is to look for signs that your partner is mixing their life with yours.
-And that often starts with meeting the family.
+The best thing to do, when trying to ascertain whether or not your relationship is healthy, is to look for signs your partner is mixing their life with yours.
+And one way they might show that type of commitment is by introducing you to their family.

-"If your [partner] brings you around the people most important to them, they probably love you more than they loved their ex," marriage and family therapist Racine R. Henry, PhD, LMFT, tells Bustle.
+"If your [partner] brings you around the people most important to them, they probably love you more than they loved their ex," Racine R. Henry, PhD, LMFT, a licensed marriage and family therapist, tells Bustle.
 Or, at the very least, it's a sign they're happy with you and can see a future.

 You can, however, gauge whether or not this is a special occasion, either by asking outright or seeing how their family reacts to your visit.
 "You will be able to tell by how the family and friends respond to you that being introduced is a rare occurrence," Henry says.

-While it's OK if you're not the first person your partner has ever brought home, it should feel good to know that they're comfortable and happy with you, and likely see a future for the relationship.
+While it's OK if you're not the first person your partner has ever brought home, it should feel good to know that they're comfortable and want you to get to know their parents, friends, and other family members.